hbshci/fhi/content/challenge/challenge-overview.md

 Innovations must have credible, demonstrated evidence of their value proposition (such as cost savings, outcomes improvement, patient satisfaction, etc.); have a compelling dissemination plan; and be at the cusp of scaling.
 You can [Apply Now]({{gsheets.links.challenge-application.url}}) or find out more through our [Frequently Asked Questions](#challenge-faqs).

-We are holding an informational webinar today, September 17, 2014 at 12:00 PM ET.
-Please join the webinar at this link:
-{{!--
-{{formatDate
+We held an informational webinar on {{formatDate
 	gsheets.dates.challenge-webinar-date.dateFrom
-	gsheets.formatting.date-long-withTime-andWeekday.fmt
+	gsheets.formatting.date-month-withDay-andYear.fmt
 }}.
-Please register for the webinar here:
+Please check back here soon to see a recording of the webinar.

+{{!--
+{{> buttons-webinar}}
 --}}

-{{> buttons-webinar}}